reid/node-jslint/README.md

 This exposes the same loading interface used in node-jslint, so it supports the special edition names `default` and `latest` as well as date-based edition names such as `2013-08-26`

+As of version 0.5.0, the `load` function also accepts filenames.
+To be recognized as a filename, the argument to load must contain a path-separator character (`/` or `\`) or end with the extension `.js`.

 ## Usage examples